Tango-Hunter/twitch/README.md

 - This is a fully **static website** — no backend required
 - Designed for deployment on platforms like GitHub Pages, Netlify, or Cloudflare Pages
 - Built and iterated on **live during streams**, making it both a project and learning resource
+- The idea to incorporate the JSON Converter into the website is for transparency and to show how data is stored and used in real world applications

 ---